-- TO: Transportation Advisory Board Executive Committee - FROM: Kevin Roggenbuck, Transportation Coordinator - DATE: August 7, 2012 - RE: Changing TAB subcommittee structure to Committee of the Whole.
+TO: Transportation Advisory Board Executive Committee

+FROM: Kevin Roggenbuck, Transportation Coordinator

+DATE: August 7, 2012 (updated Sept.
+12, 2012)

+RE: Changing TAB subcommittee structure to Committee of the Whole.

 During the one-on-one visits with TAB members earlier this year, several members asked to the Board to consider eliminating the standing subcommittees, the TAB Policy Committee and the TAB Programming Committee, and having all discussion and action take place at the full TAB as a Committee of the Whole.
 The reason for this request is mainly because much of the discussion at the subcommittee meetings is repeated at full TAB meeting.
 Chair Hargis agreed to discuss and directed staff to develop a format for a Committee of the Whole structure and list of advantages/disadvantages for discussion at the August 15 TAB meeting.
+Due to time constraints, this item was carried over to the September TAB meeting.